 If your organization has not been developing mobile apps for several years, you’re going to make some major strategic mistakes as you plan your mobile development.
 And if you’re using waterfall or some other non-agile methods, then transitioning to Agile principles and the Scrum process is a significant paradigm shift.
 So it’s extremely likely that without professional Agile transition guidance, you will encounter one or more of some common major Agile implementation mistakes.

 In Part 1 of this Mobile App Design multi-part series, I covered some design and project management strategy.
 In Part 2 I’ll drop down a level and discuss some lessons learned through pain and triumph in the real world, and try to boil them down to some Dos and Don’ts.
-Such as:

 iOS and Android stats and tips that app developers care about and which is more profitable.